 One thing to keep in mind: Holiday shopping is gearing up to look very different this year due to the current supply-chain crisis.
 One supply-chain issue that we anticipate affects products which contain microchips, from Nintendos to sex toys (a lesser-publicized casualty of the microchip shortage).
-Most people are ordering their gifts online, and concerns about shipping delays are already on the horizon, so if you see something you like, don’t dillydally.
+We’ve double-checked shipping dates, and everything featured should arrive by Christmas, but if you see something you like, don’t dillydally.

 Whether you borrowed her clothes growing up (or whether she borrowed yours), if you’re looking for a gift for your sister, you’ll likely want to get her something special.
-For the sister who just became a homeowner, we recommend this Studio Ghibli poster, along with a stylish frame.
+For the sister who has a Spotify playlist for every occasion, we recommend this vinyl record player with bluetooth.
 Find more gifts for sisters here.